 RULE 60.
 Pages. - (a) The President Pro Tempore of the Senate shall appoint pages.
 The President Pro Tempore, or such person as the President Pro Tempore may designate, shall supervise the pages and assign to them their duties.
-Each page shall be at least 15 years of age or be in the ninth grade at the time of service.
+Each page shall be in the tenth, eleventh, or twelfth grade at the time of service.

-(b) Members may designate honorary pages by a statement delivered to the Principal Clerk who will have a certificate issued therefor.
+Members may designate honorary pages by a statement delivered to the Principal Clerk who will have a certificate issued therefor.